bluetoother/ble-shepherd/README.md

 With **ble-shepherd**, you can get rid of such networking things and focus on your application logics.
 It opens another way of implementing IoT applications with BLE devices.
 With node.js, you can build your own application console(or dashboard) and design your own RESTful APIs in seconds.
 It's easy to make your BLE devices happy on the cloud.

 **Note**:
-At this moment, **ble-shepherd** is built on top of [cc-bnp](https://github.com/hedywings/ccBnp) and [noble](https://github.com/hedywings/noble) libraries.
-They are targeting on TI [CC254X BLE Network Processor](http://processors.wiki.ti.com/index.php/CC254X_WITH_EXT_MCU#Network_Processor) and CSR8510 BLE4.0 USB adapter, respectively.
+At this moment, **ble-shepherd** is built on top of [cc-bnp](https://github.com/bluetoother/cc-bnp) and [noble](https://github.com/hedywings/noble) libraries.
+They are targeting on TI [CC254X BLE Network Processor](http://processors.wiki.ti.com/index.php/CC254X_WITH_EXT_MCU#Network_Processor) and [BLE4.0 USB adapter](https://github.com/sandeepmistry/node-bluetooth-hci-socket#compatible-bluetooth-40-usb-adapters), respectively.
 This project may support TI [CC264X](http://processors.wiki.ti.com/index.php/CC2640_BLE_Network_Processor) in the near future (if I can get the development tools).
 Please let me know if you have any suggestions about the BLE SoC solutions.

 <br />